openSUSE/obs-testpackage/README.md

 This package is only for testing services in open-build-service.

+# New in version 0.0.7

+* unicode in filenames

 # New in version 0.0.6

 * added unicode in commit messages